dsindex/iclassifier/DISTILLATION.md

     ```

     ```
-    - distilled from bert large
+    - distilled from dha bert-large
     ```

     ```